UK-MAC/TeaLeaf_OpenMP_offload/README.md

 # TeaLeaf OpenMP_offload

-This is an OpenMP offload port of Tealeaf reference for GPUs (tested on AMD and Nvidia)
+This is an OpenMP offload port of Tealeaf reference for GPUs (tested on AMD and Nvidia).

 ## Compling

 In most cases one needs to load the appropriate modules (including those for the accelerator in question).

-Then for AMD/Nvidia GPUs (with the Cray compiler)
+Then for AMD/Nvidia GPUs (with the Cray compiler):

 ```
 make clean; make COMPILER=CRAY